Guidance for Applicants

-Complete the Application Form accurately, fully and neatly ensuring that there are no unexplained gaps in your education or employment history.
+Complete the Application Form (which can be found on our vacancies page) accurately, fully and neatly ensuring that there are no unexplained gaps in your education or employment history.

 Your application may be typed or handwritten but if you choose to handwrite your application, make sure that it is legible and that you use black ink.

 On the front page, indicate clearly for which post you are applying.

 Do not send a duplicated curriculum vitae or large quantities of appended material.

 A concise application will receive a much more favourable response.
 Applications not including the standard application form will not be considered.

 NB: For best results, please download the application form on a PC.

 You must state the subjects associated with your qualifications together with the Awarding Body.
 If you hold an Honours Degree, please give the Class and Division.